VRGParticles/Tunable-Assembly-of-Hybrid-Colloids-NatureMat-2020/README.md

 *Input Files*

-The raw images/micrographs are located in their [associated folders](https://nyu.app.box.com/v/NM-Regioselective-Depletion/folder/115393668444) as part of Data Availability.
+The raw images/micrographs are located in their [associated folders](PLACEHOLDER) as part of Data Availability.
-In each of these folders, the 10 input images are labeled in order as found in the Supplementary Tables 1-3.
+In each of these folders of Figure 4, the 10 input images are labeled in order as found in the Supplementary Tables 1-3.
+The Excel files under the Supplementary Tables 1-3 shows the summaries of recognition results.
 The resulting labeled figures, as well as a figure legend, are also available.
 The obtained labeled images, as well as the output analysis data, can be replicated by downloading these input files and running the file(s) with the associated parameters found in the corresponding repository folder.
 The parameter files are labeled for which images they correspond to, if applicable.

 ## Running the Scripts